Spending 3 Days in Florence

 N7 Rooms is a place literally steps away from Santa Maria Novella train station.
 Rooms are modern, spacious and comfortable, with everything you need for a pleasant stay.
 Spacious showers, comfy beds and pillows!
 This is small place with several rooms, so it offers cosy stay.
 Basilica di Santa Maria Novella and Basilica di San Lorenzo are so close to this place.

-Nevertheless, if you're determined to venture beyond Florence's borders, numerous options await.
-From here, you can easily access other Tuscan gems, such as San Gimignano (a picturesque hilltop town), Siena (renowned for its culinary delights, art scene, museums, medieval cityscape, and the thrilling Palio horse race), Pisa (home to the iconic Leaning Tower), or Lucca (famed for its multitude of towers).
+We believe that 3 days in Florence is barely scratching the surface, but you may want to see beyond it.
+Other Tuscan cities are easy to reach from Florence, either by train or by car.
+Some of the most interesting are: San Gimignano (a picturesque hilltop town), Siena (renowned for its culinary delights, art scene, museums, medieval cityscape, and the thrilling Palio horse race), Pisa (home to the iconic Leaning Tower), or Lucca (famed for its multitude of towers).
 These destinations are reachable by train or through organised day tours.

 Another great option is Bologna, a city boasting captivating architecture and mouthwatering cuisine (famous for its tagliatelle and tortellini pasta, mortadella, Parmigiano Reggiano cheese, and balsamic vinegar).
 If you consider yourself a food enthusiast, this city should definitely be on your radar!